Shoulder Headdress (Zigiren-wunde)

 The zigiren-wunde is owned and performed by groups of young men solely for entertainment, especially at weddings.
 The performer wears it on top of the head, grasping the leglike projections at the base of the mask to steady it.
 These “shoulders” are draped with cloth, leaving the figure’s breasts exposed, and the costume is completed with the addition of a skirt of palm fiber.

-- Cultures: Possibly Baga Koba; or Kakissa; or Landuma
+- Cultures: Possibly Baga; Possibly Koba; Possibly Kakissa; Possibly Landuma

 - Medium: Wood, metal

 - Dimensions: 33 x 7 3/4 x 9 in.
 (83.8 x 19.7 x 22.9 cm) Base height: 2 in.
 (5.1 cm) (show scale)

 - Museum Location: This item is on view in South Gallery, 1st Floor

 - Credit Line: Gift of Marcia and John Friede